 Student Health Services is located in Lower Brickman just outside the entrance to the Dining Hall.
 All students are eligible for routine care for illness or injury.
 We work closely with a broad network of nearby specialists.
+Services are free of charge for all students (commuter and resident).

 Clinic Hours: A Nurse Practitioner is on site for 12 hours each week while school is in session.
+Please see the website for the monthly schedule.